silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

   * You should now be able to set breakpoints and hit them.

 ### Create a debug configuration for Studio (CMS)
-* The CMS configuration is very similar to LMS, so we need to clone LMS configuration and adjust a few parameters.
+* The Studio configuration is very similar to LMS, so we need to clone the LMS configuration and adjust a few parameters.
   * Choose "Run > Edit Configurations..."
   * Select "LMS"
   * Click the "Copy configuration" button (next to the "-" button)
   * Change the name to "Studio"
   * Change the "Script parameters" to ```cms runserver --settings=devstack 0.0.0.0:8001```
   * Click "OK" to save the new configuration
-* Remember to rake assets (ssh into vagrant first) before running Studio from Pycharm.
+* Remember to update assets (ssh into vagrant first) before running Studio from Pycharm.
 * ```paver update_assets cms --settings=devstack```
 * If you have XQuartz installed, you can test the server directly by going logging in as edxapp and type ```firefox```.